isabella232/convert-experiments/readme.txt

 > 2. Free A/B and Split URL testing
 > 3. Upgrade discounts to paid plans

-=== What does the plugin do? ===
+<h4>What does the plugin do?</h4>

-At a high level, this plugin's sole purpose is to quickly install a small block of javascript onto each page of your WordPress installation.
+At a high level, this plugins sole purpose is to quickly install a small block of javascript onto each page of your WordPress installation.
 The installed javascript is necessary for the Convert Experiments suite to perform its A/B, split URL and multivariate functionality on your blog.